MarinoGNeto/java-design-patterns-gof/README.md

 ---

-The Abstract Factory pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+The Abstract Factory pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+**Applicability**
+- When needs to work with various families of related products, but without depend on the concrete classes of those products.
+The Abstract Factory provides you with an interface for creating objects from each class of the product family.
+Creating with the interface, don't need to worry about creating the wrong variant of a product which does not match the products already created.
+- When you have a class with a set of Factory Methods that blur its primary responsability.
+Considering Single Responsibility Principle, when a class deals with multiple product types, it is worth extracting its factory methods into a stand-alone factory class or a full-blown Abstract Factory implementation.

 **Pros:**
 - Promotes encapsulation of the object creation process.
 - Facilitates the substitution of entire families of products.
+- Allow to extract the product creation code into one place, making easier to support the code. - Single Responsibility Principle.
+- Possibility to create new product variants without breaking existing client code - Open/Closed Principle.

 **Cons:**
-- Can be difficult to extend to support new types of products.
+- Code may become more complex than it should be, since a lot of new interfaces and classes are introduced along with the pattern.

 ## Factory